 Lisa Cherry has been a professional musician since 1978.
 Upon completion of her degree in Performance in 1981, she won her first orchestra job in Veracruz, México.
 After the Veracruz orchestra job, Lisa returned home and has been “free-lancing” ever since!

 A sought-after show player, she has performed with Long Beach Civic Light Opera, San Gabriel Light Opera, La Mirada Civic Light Opera, at the “Old Globe Theater” in San Diego, and La Jolla Playhouse.
 Her many symphony orchestras include Peninsula Symphony, Westchester/Marina del Rey Symphony, San Bernardino Symphony, Santa Monica Chamber Orchestra, Torrance Symphony, South Coast Symphony (founding member), and Pacific Symphony.
 Ms. Cherry was in the “Hour of Power” orchestra from 2001-2010 at Crystal Cathedral in Garden Grove, which was televised all over the world.
-She has toured with orchestras all over the world to Taiwan, Canada, México, and Italy, Berlin, Poland, Prague and most recently Varna Bulgaria.
+She has toured with orchestras all over the world to Taiwan, Canada, México, and Italy, Berlin, Poland, Prague, and most recently Varna Bulgaria.

-An accomplished teacher, Ms. Cherry has very successful horn studio in Orange County where she teaches young players and adults alike.
+An accomplished teacher, Ms. Cherry has a very successful horn studio in Orange County where she teaches young players and adults alike.
 Lisa holds a B.M. in Music Performance from California State University, Long Beach (1981).
-Her extensive teaching background and has made her very sought after and includes teaching at top Universities all around Southern California, UCI, Concordia University, Vanguard Univ, Riverside Community College and has been at Cal Baptist University in Riverside on their teaching Faculty since 2003.
-She joined the UCR faculty in fall of 2016 and joined the faculty of Orange County School of the Arts (OCSA) in August 2018. www.LisaCherryHorn2tr.com
+Her extensive teaching background has made her very sought after and includes teaching at top Universities all around Southern California, UCI, Concordia University, Vanguard Univ, Riverside Community College, and has been at Cal Baptist University in Riverside on their teaching Faculty since 2003.
+She joined the UCR faculty in the fall of 2016 and joined the faculty of Orange County School of the Arts (OCSA) in August 2018. www.LisaCherryHorn2tr.com

 David W. Christensen, M.M., Organ and Carillon